galperie/galperie.github.io/_posts/2017-05-26-hibernate-annotations.markdown

 * The addition of the `CascadeType.ALL` to the annotation says that the operation you are doing should cascade down (aka if we are creating a coffeeshop with an owner that doesn't exist, cascade and create that owner too; if you are deleting the coffeeshop, delete the owner too, etc).
 There are a [couple of options](https://docs.jboss.org/hibernate/jpa/2.1/api/javax/persistence/CascadeType.html) for when cascading should take place. *It's optional so if you do not want it to happen, don't include it.*

 :warning: In this case the relationship between owner and coffeeshop is :arrow_right: **uni-directional** (aka coffeeshop has a reference to its owner, but the owner doesn't have a reference to its coffeeshop).
 This is just a design decision, if you need the relationship to be :left_right_arrow: **bi-directional** (they both have a reference to each other) then you can use the parameter `mappedBy=""`.
 This will look the same in the database, really depends on the business logic and what data you want each object to have.
-So if in your app you want the owner be able to its coffee shop just add the following along with the changes we made to CoffeeShop:
+So if in your app you want the owner be able to get its coffee shop just add the following along with the changes we made to CoffeeShop:

 {% highlight java %}
 @Entity